max-clinch/Privascan/README.md

 The "Privascan" project aims to address the identified problems by providing a decentralized autonomous organization dedicated to revolutionizing identity verification through innovative technologies and a user-centric approach.

-# Solution Statement: Privascan - Decentralized Privacy-Preserving Identity Verification
+# Solution: Privascan - Decentralized Privacy-Preserving Identity Verification

 Privascan offers a robust solution to the existing challenges in identity verification by establishing a decentralized autonomous organization (DAO) focused on privacy-preserving identity verification.
 The project employs advanced blockchain technology, cryptographic methods, and a user-centric approach to redefine how identity is verified while prioritizing privacy, security, efficiency, and inclusivity.